OCA/l10n-united-kingdom/README.md

 ## Current Contributions

-* Module to print sale reports in a UK friendly format
+* Module to print CRM reports in a UK friendly format

 ## Contributing